Nanaimo Operations Centre Project

 4. Repurposing the Prideaux Street Facility

-There are no feasible grant funding opportunities for a project like NOC, and it would require the City to undertake borrowing.
+There are no feasible grant funding opportunities for a project like NOC Phase One, and it requires the City to undertake borrowing.

 With large projects involving borrowing, it can be very difficult to adjust the budget later, which is why it is important to complete suitable due diligence prior to setting a budget.
 Recently, with global inflation and unpredictable pricing, there has been an extra layer of difficulty in setting budgets.
 The development of the maximum borrowing amount has included the following: